 Add Tokens to HelloID

 Before a user can authenticate with an OATH hardware token, it must be added to your HelloID environment.
-This is done by uploading a CSV file within the HelloID Administrator Dashboard.
+This is done by either uploading a CSV file, or by adding a single token within the HelloID Administrator Dashboard.
 A template of the CSV file is included with this article.
 This CSV is the same format used by Microsoft Azure MFA.

 The following are the fields of the CSV file.
 Much of this data is provided to you by the manufacturer after you purchase the token, such as the secret key and time interval.